Stratified $\beta$-numbers and traveling salesman in Carnot groups

 A Carnot group $G$ is a simply connected Lie group whose Lie algebra is stratified.
 The exponential map is a diffeomorphism between simply connected Lie groups and their Lie algebras, and so we can use $\exp$ to identify elements of $G$ using vectors of $\g \cong \R^n$.
-This allows us to push the coordinates of $\R^n$ to $\g$ (the so-called exponential coordinates).
+This allows us to push the coordinates of $\R^n$ to $G$ (the so-called exponential coordinates).
 Thus, we will use $(g_1,...,g_s) \in \R^n$ to write coordinates for elements $g \in G$ where $g_i$ are the components of $\exp^{-1}(g)$ in $V_i$.
 The identity element of $G$ is still 0.
-We use $|\cdot|$ to denote the Euclidean norm on $\R^n$ and so $|g- h|$ makes sense as a quantity for $g,h \in G$.